RattyDAVE/docker-ubuntu-xrdp-mate-custom/README.md

 - Replace %LOCAL_PATH_TO_HOME_DIRECTORY% with the local directory of the /home directorys.
 - You do not need to publish port 22 only use if needed.

 This file contains 3 fields (username:password:is_sudo).
 Where username is the login id.
 Password is the password. is_sudo does the user have sudo access(only Y is recognised).
+It also needs a "newline" at the end of the line.

 Example